antontkv/docker-and-pid1/README.md

 # Docker and PID 1

-Exploring how not init processes run and terminate (or not) inside docker container running as PID 1.
+Exploring how non-init processes run and terminate (or not) inside docker container running as PID 1.

 ## Understanding how Linux protects process with PID 1